latest

 June is Men’s Health Month, an opportunity to continue these discussions.
 It’s not a responsibility to be passed onto others or to place the burden of change at men’s feet.
 It’s a collective effort we can all take part in, to love and support each other so that we may feel safe and comfortable reaching out for help.

 David Swartz uses acrylic and watercolor paints to create bright, energetic art with a humorous twist.
 He believes connection enriches the world and creates a sense of unity and compassion.
-Find more of his work on Instagram.
+Find more of Swartz's work on Instagram.

 Author image

-Supporting people in recovery from trauma and suicidal intensity is my Why.
-I live differently abled & am proudly part-Indigenous (Mvskoke).
+Supporting people on their journeys toward mental wellness.
+I live differently abled & am proudly mixed-Indigenous (Mvskoke).

 Colorado